yasutakatou/goTrust/README.md

 <br>
 note) Without this option, it will start in **server mode**.

+## -cert

+ssl_certificate file path (if you don't use https, haven't to use this option)

+## -clientDisconnect

+The length of time the client will be allowed to reconnect.

+note) If the connection to the server times out, it will be no trust mode.

+## -dataScanCount

+Number of rows to read when scoring in a data file.
+The larger the number, the more multiple rows of data will be read.

 ## -debug

 Run in the mode that outputs various logs.

+## -filterCount

+Number of retries to allow reconnection in case of wrong password.

 ## -lock string